dariocurr/env-settings/README.md

 ### Parameters

+#### Struct

-The current supported parameters are:
+The current supported parameters for the structs are:

--   `case_insensitive`: add it if the environment variables matching should be case insensitive
+-   `case_insensitive`: whether the environment variables matching should be case insensitive
--   `delay`: add it to delay the lookup for environment variables from compilation time to run time
+-   `delay`: whether to delay the lookup for environment variables from compilation time to run time
--   `file_path`: add it to specify a file path to read to add some environment variables (e.g. `.env`)
+-   `file_path`: the file path to read to add some environment variables (e.g. `.env`)
--   `prefix`: add it to specify a prefix to add to the name of the struct fields before matching the environment variables
+-   `prefix`: the prefix to add to the name of the struct fields before matching the environment variables

+#### Field

+The current supported parameters for the fields are:

+-   `default`: the default value to use if the environment variable is not found

 ### Variables resolution hierarchy

 1. Arguments passed to the `new` method (if using `new`).
 2. Environment variables
 3. Variables loaded from a file (e.g. `.env`)
+4. Default values

 ## Contribute